How to Replace Your Social Media Jealousy with Inspiration

-So from now on, when you look at Cristiano Ronaldo’s Instagram profile—or anybodyelse’s social media profile that made you feel jealous in the past—get inspired, not jealous.
+So from now on, when you look at Cristiano Ronaldo’s Instagram profile—or anybody else’s social media profile that made you feel jealous in the past—get inspired, not jealous.

-And try your best to feel legitimately happy forthem, inspired by their greatness, and super-grateful for all of the unique andbeautiful qualities that you have going for yourself.
+And try your best to feel legitimately happy for them, inspired by their greatness, and super-grateful for all the unique and beautiful qualities that you have going for yourself.

 We live in an abundant universe where there is more than enough prosperity for all of us.

 In today’s digital era, learning to leave your social media jealousy behind is essential not just for growth, but also for mental health, happiness, and peace of mind.

-Did any of these ideas stick out to you orresonate with you more than the others?
+Did any of these ideas stick out to you or resonate with you more than the others?